hewanguipath/Chess/README.md

 # Chess bot - Only for example inside UiPath!!!

-This work flow depends on Stockfish and python-chess
+This work flow depends on Stockfish engine

 Setup Option 1, without Python:

 0. download uipath community version from https://www.uipath.com/start-trial
 1. download stockfish engine from https://stockfishchess.org/
 3. open workflow Main_StdIO, modify In_EnginePath to the folder of your engine